Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 He also cautions that it is dependent on having no production delays again.

-Health Canada anticipates a total of 36.5 million doses from Pfizer-BioNTech, Moderna and the AstraZeneca vaccine from the Serum Institute of India by June 30.
+Health Canada anticipates a total of 36.5 million doses from Pfizer-BioNTech, Moderna and the Oxford-AstraZeneca vaccine from the Serum Institute of India by June 30.

-Most Canadian provinces have suspended use of the Oxford-AstraZeneca COVID-19 vaccine in people under age 55, acting on an advisory committee's concerns about a possible link between the shot and rare blood clots.
-However, Ontario and Alberta have lowered the age eligibility to those 40 and older.
+Provinces initially suspended giving AstraZeneca shots to people under the age of 55 based on an advisory committee's advice, but their recommendation changed on April 23 to reflect that the shot is safe for anyone aged 30 and older.

 There are approximately 31 million Canadians over 16, and no vaccines are approved for anyone younger than 16.